 d) All bicycles entered in Concours must be in operational condition.
 This means the tires must be in inflated and the components are in working order.

 e) We will allow the "period correct or period looking" replacement "wearable" parts. (tires, tubes, brake pads) except the bar tape/grips which will be left to the owners discretion.

 This is due to the age of bicycles and safety reasons since some of them will be ridden by the owners.
 Also some owners may use the original equipment during the concours and choose to swap the wheels and brake pads for riding on Sunday.

 f) Vintage Bicycles for Class 3 must be Road Racing, Track Racing or Randonneur Bicycles in restored condition.

-g) "Restored" means the bicycle that is repainted/plated back to its original state when it was new and components are also replaced or restored to their new condition.
+g) "Restored" means the bicycle may be repainted/plated back to its original state when it was new and components are also replaced or restored to their new condition.

-h) Bicycles entered in Class 4, display only class can be:
+h) Bicycles entered in Class 4, display only class can be for:

-Or, Newer bicycle that is newer than 1987, but it has been built accordance to our rules and regulations.
+Owners who would like to display their bicycles without it being judged.
+Or, a newer bicycle that was built after 1987, but it has been built accordance to our rules and regulations.